- Agile and scrum are two similar project management systems with a few key differences.

 Agile scrum methodology consists of two sets of roles: core roles, known as “pigs,” and ancillary roles, known as “chickens.”

-There are three core roles: Scrum Master, Product Owner and Scrum Team, all of whom are committed to the scrum project.
+There are three core roles: scrum master, product owner and scrum team.
+All of these people are committed to the scrum project.

-- Scrum Master– The Scrum Master is the facilitator of the scrum development process.
-In addition to holding daily meetings with the scrum team, the Scrum Master makes certain that scrum rules are being enforced and applied as intended.
-The Scrum Master's responsibilities also include coaching and motivating the team, removing impediments to sprints, and ensuring that the team has the best possible conditions to meet their goals and produce deliverable products.
+- Scrum master: The scrum master is the facilitator of the scrum development process.
+In addition to holding daily meetings with the scrum team, the scrum master makes certain that scrum rules are being enforced and applied as intended.
+The scrum master’s responsibilities also include coaching and motivating the team, removing impediments to sprints, and ensuring that the team has the best possible conditions to meet its goals and produce deliverable products.

-- Product Owner– The Product Owner represents stakeholders, which are typically customers.
-To ensure the scrum team is always delivering value to stakeholders and the business, the Product Owner determines product expectations, records changes to the product and administers a scrum backlog, a detailed and constantly updated to-do list for the scrum project.
-The Product Owner is also responsible for prioritizing goals for each sprint — based on their value to stakeholders — such that the most important and deliverable features are built in each iteration.
+- Product owner: The product owner represents stakeholders, who are typically customers.
+To ensure the scrum team is always delivering value to stakeholders and the business, the product owner determines product expectations, records changes to the product and administers a scrum backlog, a detailed and constantly updated to-do list for the scrum project.
+The product owner is also responsible for prioritizing goals for each sprint, based on their value to stakeholders, such that the most important and deliverable features are built in each iteration.

-- Scrum Team– The Scrum Team is a self-organized group of three to nine individuals who have the business, design, analytical and development skills to carry out the actual work, solve problems and produce shippable products.
-Members of the Scrum Team self-administer tasks and are jointly responsible for meeting each sprint’s goals.
+- Scrum team: The scrum team is a self-organized group of three to nine individuals who have the business, design, analytical and development skills to carry out the actual work, solve problems and produce deliverable products.
+Members of the scrum team self-administer tasks and are jointly responsible for meeting each sprint’s goals.

 Ancillary roles, on the other hand, are other stakeholders who are involved in, but not committed to, the scrum project.
 Typically, ancillary roles consist of customers, management and members of the executive team who are involved for the purpose of consulting, reporting progress and gathering feedback to better work toward delivering the highest value possible.